Connecticut Divorce Lawyers – Family Law and Mediation Attorneys – Connecticut

 Other Issues for Connecticut Divorces

 In addition to property distributions and alimony awards, if applicable a Connecticut divorce decree typically also includes orders with regard to child custody and visitation, as well as child support orders.
-Jackson O’Keefe can counsel you as to what steps to take so that your parent-child relationship is preserved.
+Jackson O’Keefe LLP, can counsel you as to what steps to take so that your parent-child relationship is preserved.
 We have extensive experience resolving child custody and child visitation arrangements.
-Jackson O’Keefe reviews the financial documents to ensure that the Connecticut child support guidelines are correctly applied, so that you are not short changed.
+Jackson O’Keefe reviews the financial documents to ensure that the Connecticut child support guidelines are correctly applied so that you are not short-changed.

 Jackson O’Keefe Wethersfield and Southington Divorce Attorneys